-XII GROUND OF OPPOSITION BASED ON SECTION 2 (LACK OF DISTINCTIVENESS OF THE MARK)
+XIII GROUND OF OPPOSITION BASED ON SECTION 2 (LACK OF DISTINCTIVENESS OF THE MARK)

-[115] This ground of opposition is two-fold:
+[146] This ground of opposition is three-fold:

-- the Mark consists of, or so nearly resembles as to be likely to be mistaken for, the Opponent's official mark CPA for which public notice was given under s.9(1)(n)(iii) on December 29, 2010 under No. 920689, and - the alleged mark does not distinguish nor is it adapted to distinguish the services of the Applicant from the services of the Opponent's predecessor in title, namely CPAAO, and the Opponent including providing accounting services and promoting and maintaining high standards in the accounting profession, performed and advertised in Canada by the Opponent's predecessor in title, namely CPAAO, the Opponent and/or their licensees, in association with the trademark CPA, which was previously used and/or made known in Canada.
+- the Mark consists of, or so nearly resembles as to be likely to be mistaken for, the Opponent's official mark CPA for which public notice was given under s.9(1)(n)(iii) on December 29, 2010 under No. 920689; - the alleged mark does not distinguish nor is it adapted to distinguish the services of the Applicant from the services of the Opponent's predecessor in title, namely CPAAO, and the Opponent including providing accounting services and promoting and maintaining high standards in the accounting profession, performed and advertised in Canada by the Opponent's predecessor in title, namely CPAAO, the Opponent and/or their licensees, in association with the trademark CPA, which was previously used and/or made known in Canada; - the alleged mark was and is clearly descriptive or deceptively misdescriptive of the character or quality of the wares and services described in the Application in that it clearly describes or deceptively misdescribes that the Applicant's printed matter and educational testing services pertain to a standardized or uniform Certified Public Accountant (CPA) examination.

-[116] The first prong of this ground of opposition has already been dealt with in the analysis of the previous ground of opposition.
-For the same reasons as detailed above, it is also dismissed.
+[147] The first prong of this ground of opposition has already been dealt with previously (See section XI above).

-[117] In order to succeed under the second prong, the Opponent had to establish that its trademark CPA, as of the filing date of the statement of opposition (March 26, 2012), had become sufficiently known to negate the distinctiveness of the Applicant's Mark [see Bojangles'

-International LLC v Bojangles Café Ltd, 2006 FC 657].
+[148] In order to succeed under the second prong, the Opponent had to establish that its trademark CPA, as of the filing date of the statement of opposition (June 4, 2012), had become sufficiently known to negate the distinctiveness of the Applicant's Mark [see Bojangles' International LLC v Bojangles Café Ltd, 2006 FC 657].

-[118] As discussed under the ground of opposition based on section 16(2)(a) of the Act, the also dismissed.
+[149] As discussed under the ground of opposition based on section 16(2)(a) of the Act, the am fully aware that there is a dictionary definition for CPA in the record.
+However, such evidence by itself is not sufficient to conclude that as of June 4, 2012 CPA was known in